lumidexstudio/lofidex/README.md

 # Lofidex

-Usually, the best way to chill with friends online is with lofi songs and a wide selection of ambient background sounds that you can set on your favorite server.
+Usually, the best way to chill with friends online is with lofi songs and a wide selection of ambient background sounds that you can set on your favorite Discord server.

 > This bot is still under development, there may still be many problems in it.
 We are still developing this bot.
 Feel free to contribute.